giraone/pms-sample-jee-01/readme.md

 - Employees
 - Postal addresses of an employee

 An employee entity is related to 0 or 1 cost center.
 An employee may have multiple postal addresses.
 Addresses cannot live without an employee and are deleted together with the employee.
+At the database level, the employee data is stored in two tables.
+One table holds the basic and important attributes in columns, the other tables is a key value store.
+See *Storage of data attributes* section below for more information.

 **Back-end:** This GitHub projects is the back-end application.
 It exposes a REST based API under `/api/costcenters` and `api/employees` with GET, POST, PUT and DELETE HTTP verbs.
 But it also hold a `webapp` folder, which comes with a release build of the **Front-end:** (see below), so it can be tested together with a browser front-end.